ocrdu/arduino-webinterface-sse/README.md

 This web interface communicates with the Arduino using GET/HEAD/POST requests in one direction, and SSE in the other direction.

-The Arduino serves as both a web server and a websocket server.
+The Arduino serves as both a web server and an SSE server.

 ### Notes: